 The decision-making role of the Board is exercised through the formulation of fundamental policy and strategic goals in conjunction with management, whereas the oversight role concerns the review of management’s decisions, the adequacy of systems and controls and the implementation of policies.
 In view of JSE Listings Requirements amendments, other legislative changes and the recommendations of King IV, the Board accepts that the realignment process is likely to be ongoing in pursuit of progressive value-add and efficiencies.

 Structure and composition of the Board

-AECI has a unitary Board structure led by an Independent Non-executive Chairman, nine other Independent Non-executive Directors and two Executive Directors.
-The Board Charter as well as the terms of reference of the Nominations Committee detail the procedures for appointments to the Board.
+AECI has a unitary Board structure led by an Independent Non-executive Chairman, eight other Independent Non-executive Directors and two Executive Directors.
+The Board charter as well as the terms of reference of the Nominations Committee detail the procedures for appointments to the Board.

 Rotation, tenure and succession

 There is no set retirement age for Non-executive Directors.
 Non-executive Directors may generally serve for up to nine years, subject to retirement and re-election by rotation as set out in the Company’s MOI.
 Extensions of this period may be granted, provided the Nominations Committee remains satisfied that the Director’s independence has not been compromised.
 The independence assessment is conducted on a case-by-case basis and all Board members participate in the review process.
 One-third of the Executive and Non-executive Directors must retire by rotation at each AGM.